Sustainable Development Status

 |

 The company established a Sustainability Committee in 2022 as the unit to promote sustainable development.
 The committee is composed of 5 directors, including 3 independent directors, to effectively drive the setting of the company’s sustainability goals.
 Under this committee, there are subgroups for Corporate Governance and Risk Management, Information Security and Process Management, Environmental Protection and Supply Chain, Employee Care and Social Participation.
-They are responsible for sustainable corporate proposals, execution of work, and reporting.The committee is convened by the chairman of the board, and each subgroup has a group leader responsible for the communication and coordination of the matters under their group’s purview, and for consolidating the provision of relevant data from their group’s purview, to facilitate the promotion of various projects and respond to major issues of each functional aspect.
+They are responsible for sustainable corporate proposals, execution of work, and reporting.

 The Sustainability Committee convenes once every six months in principle, and can be flexibly adjusted if necessary.
 In addition to the routine attendance of the committee members and the heads of each subgroup, each meeting can invite related personnel to attend the meeting based on actual needs, convened by the head of each functional subgroup.
-On November 10, 2022, the execution status of the Sustainability Committee was reported to the board of directors.
-The content of the resolution includes: 1.
-The 2021 Sustainability Report has been completed.
-2. The schedule for compiling the 2022 Sustainability Report.
-The board of directors’ supervision and jurisdiction over sustainable development include: 1.
-Establishing corporate sustainability policies and overall goals, in the hope that corporate governance, customer care, environmental protection, and social welfare can all develop based on business strategy, and comply with legal regulations.
-2. Reviewing the annual corporate sustainability planning and related proposals.
-3. Reviewing the implementation progress and annual results of various corporate sustainability proposals.
-4. Reviewing the corporate sustainability report. |
+In 2023, the implementation of the Sustainability Committee’s two meetings was reported to the Board of Directors.
+The proposals included:

 None